jcrowegitHu8/AWSLearning/FeatureFlagApi/src/FeatureFlagApi/Readme.md

 You may also have a test project depending on the options selected.

+## Prerequisits

+### Have a aws account with access key and secret.

+For testing in a sandbox account where you have full access
+1) Create a user in AWS IAM
+2) Give them 'Programmatic access' and 'AWS Management Console access'
+3) Attach Existing Policy Directly -> 'AdministratorAccess'
+4) Download the credentials CSV.

 ## Here are some steps to follow from Visual Studio:

 To deploy your Serverless application, right click the project in Solution Explorer and select *Publish to AWS Lambda*.